 At What Age Do Migraines Usually Start?

 As many as 90% of people experience the onset of their migraines before age 40.
 The first attack commonly comes around during the teens or twenties.
-Migraines seldom begin later in life.
+They seldom begin later in life.
 Some patients even report their migraines becoming less frequent and less intense as they get older, and that the migraines even stop by age 50.

 Hormonal Changes Can Trigger Migraines

 There is a reason why hormones are always included in the long list of migraine triggers.
 Hormones play a big role in migraines.
-More women have migraines than men due to their fluctuating hormones.
+More women have them than men due to their fluctuating hormones.
 The drop in estrogen levels or the irregular increase and decrease in hormones during menstruation or pregnancy leads to a higher risk of developing migraines.

 Migraines and the Menstrual Cycle